hudson-and-thames/arbitragelab/docs/source/optimal_mean_reversion/heat_potentials.rst

     {\bar{\pi}*,\underline{\pi}*}=\underset{\bar{\pi}\geq0,\underline{\pi}\leq0}{\arg\max}\ SR

-The ``HeatPotentials`` module of the ArbitrageLab package allows the user to gcalculate the treshold levels for their data, the provided parameters are transformed to a steady-state solutions internally and calculates the reverse transformation for the optimal threshold values.
+The ``HeatPotentials`` module of the ArbitrageLab package allows the user to calculate the threshold levels that establish the trading rule for their data, the provided parameters are transformed to a steady-state solutions internally and the reverse transformation is performed for the optimal threshold values.

 Implementation
 ##############